 Has an incorrect fee been applied to your payment?
 You can have it refunded by using the ‘Go Back in Time’ feature to move the payment to an underlying debit card.
 If you move the transaction to another credit card, you may be charged by your credit card issuer.

-Also, in case the payment you made is more than £1000, please get in touch with us and we’ll be happy to look into this for you!
+Also, in case the payment you made is more than £1000, please send us an email at firstname.lastname@example.org and we'll be happy to help!
 This must be done within 90 days of making the payment.

 The Curve Card, the Samsung Pay + card and the E-money related to these cards is issued in the UK by Curve OS Limited, authorised in the UK by the Financial Conduct Authority to issue electronic money (firm reference number 900926).
 Curve OS Ltd, registered in England and Wales, United Kingdom (company reference number: 09523903) and located at 15-19 Bloomsbury Way, Holborn, London, United Kingdom, WC1A 2TH.